avinashvaidya09/sales-commission/README.md

     Start your application on local and it should be working as is.
 If it is not, then revisit and fix the issue.

+## Add XSUAA support
-2. Next is to configure XSUAA service for authentication and trust management.
+Next is to configure XSUAA service for authentication and trust management.
 The below command will make changes to the [package.json](package.json).
 Check your changes in github working tree.
     ```
     cds add xsuaa --for production
     ```